bpohoriletz/bpohoriletz.github.io/_posts/2022-01-19-rails-7-app-inside-docker-on-osx-1.md

 ````sh
 image: ruby-$DOCKER_RUBY_VERSION-rails-$DOCKER_RAILS_VERSION
 ````
-this will add a tag to container with information on ruby/rails vrsion
+this will add a tag to container with information on ruby/rails version

 Don't forget to stop the container with `docker-compose down`